jhacksman/rtf.md/README.md

 └── README.md
 ```

-- **rtfmd/files/**: Mirrors the repository's structure, with each source file having an associated reasoning trace file.
+- **rtfmd/files/**: The shadow file system that mirrors the repository's structure
-- **rtfmd/knowledge/**: Contains domain-specific knowledge and best practices.
+- **rtfmd/knowledge/**: Domain-specific knowledge repository linked to from file-level reasoning traces
-- **rtfmd/decisions/**: Stores high-level architectural decisions and design records.
+- **rtfmd/decisions/**: Architectural and design decisions that impact multiple components

-## Automated Reasoning Trace Generation via Language Models
+## Language Model Integration

-Our framework relies on LMs to generate, update, and refine reasoning traces based on full repository context.
-Key aspects include:

-- **Automatic Updates:** Every time a code file is changed, the LM automatically generates or updates the corresponding shadow file in `rtfmd/files/` to document the reasoning behind the change.
-- **Context Enrichment:** When the LM encounters the `rtfmd/` folder at the repository root, it pulls in additional context—such as domain knowledge, past decisions, and style guidelines—to inform its generated reasoning trace.
-- **Issue Resolution Updates:** If an issue is resolved, the LM is instructed (via its prompt framework) to append new context or follow-up notes to the reasoning trace, ensuring that the documentation reflects the current state of the project.

-This LM-driven process reduces manual overhead and ensures that the rationale for code changes evolves alongside the code.
+RTF.md is designed for bidirectional interaction with language models:

+1. **LMs as Consumers**: When a language model encounters a repository with an `rtfmd/` folder, it gains access to the complete reasoning context, enabling deeper understanding of code purpose and design.

+2. **LMs as Maintainers**: Language models can automatically generate and update reasoning traces as code evolves, ensuring the cognitive layer remains current with the codebase.

+This creates a virtuous cycle where better context leads to better understanding, which leads to more accurate reasoning, which leads to better code and documentation.

 ## Comprehensive Tag System

-The RTF.md tag system is organized into categories that reflect the actual experiences and thought processes in development:
+The RTF.md tag system creates a structured representation of human reasoning processes that language models can parse and extend:

 ### Metadata Tags
 ```markdown